-(BAGRAM, Afghanistan) – Veterans Today Editors, Jeff Gates, Raja Mujtaba and I were in the AF-Pak region over the last couple of weeks.
+(BAGRAM, Afghanistan) – VT Editors, Jeff Gates, Raja Mujtaba and I were in the AF-Pak region over the last couple of weeks.
 Jeff and I are Vietnam veterans, Raja a decorated combat veteran, tank commander, from the India/Pakistan war.

 We met dozens of Pakistani military, including nearly all of their highest ranking retired officers, from Admiral Sirohey, Chairman of their Joint Chiefs of Staff to General Alsam Beg, Head of the Army to Lt.
 General Hamid Gul, former head of the ISI.

 In our party were our other VT contributors, BG Asif Haroon Raja and BG Raza Ali, of “Charlie Wilson’s War” fame.
 Today, I received an email from Admiral Sirohey.
 His office is lined with memorabilia from a long career of service, service as an ally and friend of the United States.

 Sirohey and the rest were America’s most stalwart allies during the Cold War.
 These were the real allies that helped us bring about the downfall of the Soviet Union.
 I was honoured to be among them.

 Today Admiral Sirohey is scheduled to attend a rally protesting the illegal kidnapping, brutalizing and conviction of Dr. Affia Siddiqui.
 America’s best friends in Asia, the finest soldiers in the world are horrified at what we have done.